-One work per category per artist.
+One work per artist.

-We are accepting online submissions until Thursday 30th June.
+We are accepting online submissions until 30th June.

-After the submission deadline, all pieces will be judged by a panel of leading artists, including:
+After the submission deadline, all pieces will be reviewed by a panel of leading artists, including:

 Gary Hodges is the UK’s best selling and most collectable wildlife pencil artist.
 He has been a judge for the David Shepherd Wildlife Artist of the Year Awards since 2008 and has won numerous awards in his own right.